Washington State K–12 Learning Standards and Guidelines

 5.1.2.
 Understands the purposes, organization, and function of governments, laws, and political systems.

 220.127.116.11.
 Understands the organization of the U.S. government.

-WA.4.
-HISTORY - The student understands and applies knowledge of historical thinking, chronology, eras, turning points, major ideas, individuals, and themes in local, Washington State, tribal, United States, and world history in order to evaluate how history shapes the present and future.
+WA.5.4.
+HISTORY - The student understands and applies knowledge of historical thinking, chronology, eras, turning points, major ideas, individuals, and themes of local, Washington State, tribal, United States, and world history in order to evaluate how history shapes the present and future.